Free Food for Auggies!

 Cooking at the Food Lab:

 Campus Kitchen hosts open cooking hours in the Food Lab (Hagfors 108).
 The Food Lab is stocked with cooking appliances available for student use.
 We have some ingredients available to share, and you can bring your own as well.
-Fall 2021 Food Lab cooking hours: Thursdays 6-8pm.
+Summer Open Cooking Hours: Tuesdays 2-4pm, Wednesdays 4-6pm.
 All are welcome.

 The Campus Cupboard team helps support the work of the ShareShop.
 Made by students for students, the ShareShop is a place to checkout household goods, small kitchen appliances, sheet sets, etc. Learn more here.